safareli/tweets/README.md

 #  Tweets

-Here is list of resources I have been tweeting for couple years about FP, JavScript, Front-end and some general Enginearing topics:
+Here is list of resources I have been tweeting for couple years about  Functional Programming, JavaScript, Front-end and some general Engineering topics:

 ## 2014 Now